abcnorio/nspawn-aiml/Readme.md

 - As long as the bridge `br0` works, the tutorial should work.
 - If you need initially more packages, add additional packages to the `debootstrap` command.
 - We focus here on a minimal system and you may even try later to remove some packages not required anymore.
+- The following is limited to NVIDI GPUs - however, only small parts have to be changed for AMD and Intel GPUs.
+Due to the lack of different GPUs, those parts are left out.
+Sorry.

 ### Define variables